tpetricek/Talks/2015/pwl-monads-comonads/slides/index.md

-- title : FsReveal
+- title : The Origins of Monadic and Comonadic Computations
-- description : Introduction to FsReveal
+- description : The Origins of Monadic and Comonadic Computations
-- author : Karlkim Suwanmongkol
+- author : Tomas Petricek
 - theme : white
 - transition : none